AK-Homberger/NMEA2000-AIS-Gateway/README.md

 - 1-3:  Class A position report.
 Translated to PGN129038.
 - 5:    Class A static data.
 Translated to PGN129794.
 - 14:   Safety related broadcast message.
 Translated to PGN129802.
+This is needed for AIS SART devices!
 - 18:   Class B position report.
 Translated to PGN129039.
 - 19:   Class B extended position report.
 Translated to PGNPGN129040.
 - 24A:  Class B static data part A. Translated to PGN129809.